 Roxby Council operates under the powers of the Roxby Downs (Indenture Ratification) Act 1982 and the Local Government Act, as determined by the State Parliament of South Australia.
 The provisions of the Indenture Act determine the financial parameters of the Council, with provisions to exclusively reticulate and retail power and water within Roxby Downs, in additional to traditional local government property rating capacity.
-As part of these requirements the Council is also required to provide the draft annual business plan and budget to the State Government and BHP for their respective endorsement prior to the Council considering the Plan for adoption.
+As part of these requirements the Council is also required to provide the Annual Business Plan and Budget to the State Government and BHP for their respective endorsement prior to Council considering the Plan for adoption.